 Author: Rep. Gwen Moore

-U.S. Representative Gwen Moore was elected to represent Wisconsin’s 4th Congressional District in 2004, making her the first African American elected to Congress from the state of Wisconsin.
-She serves on the Ways and Means Committee; Science, Space, and Technology Committee; and the Select Committee on Economic Disparity and Fairness in Growth.
-She is also a member of the Black Maternal Health Caucus, Congressional Black Caucus and the Democratic Women's Caucus.
+U.S. Rep. Gwen Moore (D-Wis.) was elected to represent Wisconsin’s 4th Congressional District in 2004, making her the first African American elected to Congress from the state of Wisconsin.
+She serves on the Ways and Means Committee and the Joint Economic Committee.
+She is also a member of the Black Maternal Health Caucus, Congressional Black Caucus and serves as Communications Task Force co-chair for the Democratic Women's Caucus.
+She was born in Racine, Wis., and raised in Milwaukee.
+She graduated from Marquette University.
+She started a community credit union as a VISTA volunteer and was honored as national “VISTA Volunteer of the Decade” from 1976-1986.

-Before being elected to Congress in 2004, she served in both the Wisconsin State Senate (1993-2004) and the Wisconsin State Assembly (1989-92).
-In 2000, Congresswoman Moore earned a Harvard University Certificate for Senior Executives in State and Local Government.
+Before being elected to Congress in 2004, she served in both the Wisconsin state Senate (1993-2004) and the Wisconsin state Assembly (1989-92).
+In 2000, Rep. Moore earned a Harvard University certificate for senior executives in state and local government.
+She has been honored by several local, state and national organizations for her work as a legislator.

 Rep. Gwen Moore Weighs in on Birth Control Victory